Mr-Perfection/rails-adventure/README.md

 Migrations change the state of the database using the command
 ```
 $ rails db:migrate
+$ rails generate migration add_index_to_users_email         #create an index as user's email for user data
+$ rails generate migration add_password_digest_to_users password_digest:string          #password_digest is hashed password.
+Need to be kept for authentication
 ```
 We can undo a single migration step using
 ```